Documentation for TensorQEC.

 Returns

-• pm: The permutation matrix. pm.perm is the permutation vector, pm.vals is the phase factor.
+• pm: The permutation matrix. pm.perm is the permutation vector, pm.vals is the leading coefficient.

 source